quasarframework/quasar-framework.org/source/components/handling-back-button.md

 How would you handle this situation?
 Normally, you'd write code like below for the Login and Logout button (we won't go into details of handling the login information and communicating with a server as this is outside of our point here):

-> Please note that Quasar supports its own `v-link` directive, since this was dropped in Vue 2.
-Alternatively, you can use `<router-link>`:
 ``` html
 <!-- Login button -->
 <q-btn @click="$router.push('/list')">Login</q-btn>